elunna/nerfhack-changelog/README.md

 * increased weight of dragon scales to 80 aum
 * mummy wrappings always generate rotted
 * mummy wrappings grant 0MC
-* cursed armor weighs more when worn.
+* cursed armor weighs more when worn
 * **the protective effect of hard helmets** has been reduced when heavy objects fall on the hero's head.
-* only elves can safely enchant elvish armor over +3.
-Other races will get a warning vibration once their armor passes +3.
+* only elves can safely enchant elvish armor over +3 - other races will get a warning vibration once their armor passes +3.
 * worn armor has a 25% weight reduction (xNetHack/FIQ)
 * plate mail now grants 8AC
 * crystal plate mail now weighs 200, is gemstone, resists destruction, but only grants 5AC